AtomicSmash/ultimate-mailchimp-plugin/readme.md

 ## Upcoming features

-- [ ] Currently, this plugin doesn't handle syncing of transactional data.
-It **will** in the future.
 - [ ] Bulk sync users from WordPress to MailChimp
 - [ ] Send transactional info with purchases
   - [ ] Sync products / store information